 Curriculum & Courses

-The EPD concentration complements the core MIA and MPA curricula with a broader and deeper understanding of development economics, the political context of development, and trends and good practices in the international development field.
+The EPD concentration complements the core MIA and MPA curricula with a broader and deeper understanding of development economics, the political context of development, and trends and good practices in the international development field, guided by the Sustainable Development Goals of the UN's 2030 Agenda.

 Students must complete a total of 18 credits, consisting of six three-point courses (including the Workshop in Development Practice, which satisfies the Capstone requirement for MIA and MPA students):